 In terms of cooking methods, oven baking serves as a viable alternative to deep frying, allowing for a healthier preparation.
 By transferring the coated fish to a baking sheet rather than using a skillet, one can reduce the overall fat content while still achieving a satisfactory level of doneness.

-Additionally, when selecting cooking oils, alternatives like safflower oil or peanut oil may be preferred due to their higher smoke points compared to canola oil, which can be beneficial during high-temperature cooking processes.
+Additionally, when selecting cooking oils, alternatives like safflower oil or peanut oil may be preferred due to their higher smoke points.
 Incorporating ground flaxseed into the cornmeal mixture is another option that not only adds nutritional value but also contributes to the texture.

 Tips for the Best Fried Catfish

 To produce fried catfish with a consistently crisp texture and rich flavor, it is essential to utilize a light coating of seasoned cornmeal.
-This method enhances the fish's natural qualities without overwhelming its delicacy.
 A recommended cornmeal mixture might include black pepper, lemon pepper, garlic powder, and onion powder; however, it is advisable to assess the seasoning for salt levels as individual preferences may vary.

 Soaking the catfish fillets in buttermilk prior to coating helps to tenderize the fish and allows the cornmeal to adhere better.
 After soaking, it is important to shake off any excess buttermilk before applying the cornmeal mixture.